shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 ##Who to fly with:
 Toronto Pearson Airport is the only airport which handles direct flights from London.
 It is located in between Brampton and Toronto.
 Here is an overview of some the available airlines:

-* Air Transat are normally the cheapest airline and operate from Gatwick direct to Toronto Pearson.
-(I’ve flown with them a few times, they have two types of planes: One type has a personal TV and decent legroom, the other type doesn’t have either)
+* Air Transat is normally the cheapest airline and operates from Gatwick direct to Toronto Pearson.
+I’ve flown with them a few times, they have two types of planes: One type has a personal TV and decent legroom, the other type doesn’t have either.
-* Sun Wing (budget airline but I’ve never used them)
+* Sun Wing (budget airline and I’ve never used them)
 * All other standard airlines (Air Canada, BA, America Airlines etc)

 ## Where to stay: